 You can connect to a Postgres instance via an SSH tunnel.

-When using an SSH tunnel, you are configuring Airbyte to connect to an intermediate server (also called a bastion or a jump server) that has direct access to the database.
-Airbyte connects to the bastion and then asks the bastion to connect directly to the server.
+When using an SSH tunnel, you are configuring Connect to connect to an intermediate server (also called a bastion or a jump server) that has direct access to the database.
+Connect connects to the bastion and then asks the bastion to connect directly to the server.